ChrisBernitsas/15-112-Term-Project-Sudoku/readme.txt

 		'p' to start the game
 		'e' for an easy board, 'm' for a medium board, 'h' for a hard board, 'x' for an 'expert' board, and 'v' for an evil board

 	The app can be fully played both with only the keyboard and only the mouse.
 Further shortcuts can be found in the Help Screen by pressing z once the playing 			screen is launched.
+There is a short video demonstrating the app in video.txt.